kaigorod/nirdjs/README.md

 - you write less code, and your code is more readable

-So, this way the only case your components got re-render is the actual change of the atom they implicitly subscribed to using the use-Charm hook.
+So, this way the only case your components got re-render is the actual change of the atom they implicitly subscribed to using the use-Atom hook.

 ### How update callbacks work internally